wp-plugins/rocket-lazy-load/readme.txt

 This plugin works on thumbnails, all images in a post content or in a widget text, avatars and smilies.
 No JavaScript library such as jQuery is used and the script weighs less than 2kb.

+Simply install the plugin to enjoy a faster website.
+No options are available : you install it and the plugin takes care of everything.

 This script is used by WP Rocket plugin cache : http://wp-rocket.me

 == Installation ==